gcross/paycheck/README.txt

     sudo easy_install paycheck
     </code>

-That’s it.
+That's it.
 Get going.

 A Quick Example
 ~~~~~~~~~~~~~~~

-Let’s steal an example right from ScalaCheck.
+Let's steal an example right from ScalaCheck.
 Here are the string
 functions
 ported to PayCheck.
-See what’s going on?
-We’re defining the types of the
+See what's going on?
+We're defining the types of the
 parameters in with\_checker, then values of that type are getting passed
 to the
 function.